No need to feel overwhelmed when choosing a car loan, just follow our simple guide to find one that's right for you.

 How to choose the right car loan

-Decide how much you can afford.
+Decide how much you can afford

 Understand your budget

-Work out what’s available to you
+Work out what you can access

 How much do you need to borrow?

-Decide on fixed or variable
+Decide on a fixed or variable rate

 How flexible do you want your loan to be?